 We have a low price guarantee.
 Simply Stated: We will beat all quotes from other Estate Planning Attorneys.
 Just show us a signed quote for the same package of trust documents or power of attorney.
 We will beat that price by $100.

 A living trust serves as a wonderful insulating layer of privacy.
 It will keep your estate out of the court system.
 It saves the fees that would be charged by the probate court.
-These fees are saved to be passed on to your selected beneficiaries.
+These fees are avoided to be passed on to your selected beneficiaries.

 Too many people make the mistake of believing that merely having a will is enough to avoid probate.
 This is a trap for the unwary.
 In California, the mere value of assets exceeding $150,000 is enough to trigger probate.
 Probate is an expensive result.